15 Best Help Desk Practices for 2023

 Another IT help desk best practice is expanding the capabilities of the software you’re using by setting up third-party plugins.
 Usually, you can find a full list of solutions available for integration on your help desk software vendor’s website.
 With the right set of third-party tools, you can significantly expand the capabilities of your help desk app, turning it into a more advanced tool.

 8. Choose the right help desk app

-To make sure a specific help desk tool is the right choice for your work scenario and will be the most beneficial to your business, you need to analyze this app’s critical parameters.
+To make sure remote help desk software is the right choice for your work scenario and will be the most beneficial to your business, you need to analyze this app’s critical parameters.

 Here is the checklist for the most important factors to consider: